Military leaders reject Tucker Carlson’s assertion that efforts to retain female troops are a ‘mockery’

 The Canadian military also weighed in, appearing to troll Carlson by posting “*tightens ponytail*.”

+The opposite often occurs, McFarlane concluded after interviews with pregnant servicewomen.
+Many women hide their pregnancy until the last minute to show their workload wasn’t affected.
+Others decline full maternity leave or turn down the option to swap out combat boots for tennis shoes in their final months of pregnancy.

+“They are working so hard trying to prove they’re not an impairment,” she said.

-A spokesperson for Fox News did not return a request for comment.
+A spokesman for Fox News did not return a request for comment.

+The controversy reignited calls among some service members to ban Fox News from military installations because of its significant amount of partisan commentary.
+Televisions sometimes carry the channel in places such as dining facilities, hospital waiting rooms and offices.

 Even as Biden highlighted the nomination of Gen. Jacqueline Van Ovost and Gen. Laura Richardson to become combatant commanders this week, women remain underrepresented in the military’s highest ranks, and sexual assault and harassment are widespread problems that have defied years of eradication efforts.